 You need to publish the price and service information on your website if you publicise that you work in the following areas of law:

 - Residential conveyancing

 - Immigration (excluding asylum)

 If your firm doesn’t have a website, you must still have this information available upon request in other formats.

 The Rules also require all firms to publish details of their complaints procedure on their website, including how and when a complaint can be made to the Legal Ombudsman and to the SRA.
 From 25 November 2019 firms were also required to display the SRA’s digital logo in a prominent place on their website.

 In November 2019 they reported that during a sweep of 447 live websites conducted in March/April 2019, only 25% of firms were fully compliant with the Rules.
 Of the remaining 75%, 58% were partially compliant and 17% were not compliant with the Rules at all.
 However, the SRA did provide useful feedback on the most common areas of non-compliance which were:

-Fully compliant: 1
+- Fully compliant: 1